-The first action scene of the premiere does include some blood and gore when the Guardians of the Globe and Omni-Man defend the White House but it is used sparingly and manages to convey the kind of power behind each character’s attacks.
+The first action scene of the premiere does include some blood and gore.
+But it’s use is minimal and manages to convey the kind of power behind each character’s attacks.

 Unfortunately, the shift to more…brutal effects is incredibly jarring, made worse by the animation style.

-Samurai Jack (created by Genndy Tartakovsky) featured a similar shift in its final season as Jack had to contend with and kill human opponents.
-However, that series managed to include an examination of Jack’s character that prepared the audience for the next time Jack had to shed blood.
+Samurai Jack (created by Genndy Tartakovsky) featured a similar shift in its final season; when Jack had to contend with and kill human opponents.
+However, that series manages to include an examination of Jack’s character after that first kill.
+That prepared the audience for the next time Jack had to shed blood.

 It could be argued that the bloody gore makes the show grittier and more realistic but that argument holds little water after shows like The Mandalorian proved that such elements can be introduced with the need for over-the-top brutality.

 Mortal Kombat Legends: Scorpion’s Revenge provides an excellent example of how to mix this level of blood and gore with this kind of animation.
 Every brutal fight in the movie somehow manages to keep the connection with its art style.

 The original comic had an art style that meshed well with its depiction of violence so it’s curious that the series didn’t try for a style that hewed closely to that of its comic counterpart.

 Amazon’s Invincible delivers a great story with colorful characters and an amazing world.
 The action is kinetic fun that is held back by the combination of cartoonish art style and graphic violence but it is still worth your time.